 By providing your mobile phone number you consent to receive recurring text messages from Valerie Foushee for Congress.
 Message & Data Rates May Apply.
 Text HELP for Info.
 Text STOP to opt out.
 No purchase necessary.

-By selecting this option you are opting to make a weekly recurring donation until the primary on May 17, 2022.
+By selecting this option you are opting to make a monthly recurring donation.

 Valerie Foushee was born and raised in Orange County, North Carolina.
 Valerie was the oldest of six children, born to two teenage parents.
 She watched her parents work multiple jobs to make ends meet, and was in segregated schooling until sixth grade.
 Still, Valerie’s parents taught her about the importance of hard work, community, service to your neighbors and education, and those values still shape her today.